East Lancashire Railway (1844–1859): Expansion

 The LO&PR line to Lostock Hall (26 mi) was completed on 2 April 1849, and the (3 mi) extension into Preston station opened on 2 September 1850.
 The line ran into new platforms built on the east side of the NUR's station, which were managed and staffed by the ELR, and which had their own booking hall and entrance.
 The new platforms were effectively a separate station.

 More lines followed with a connection between Newchurch and Bacup by October 1852, and the Ormskirk to Rainford Skelmersdale Branch in March 1858.
-A three-mile long line to Tottington opened in 1882 from a junction with the original MB&BR line.
+A three-mile long line to Tottington opened in 1882 from a junction with the original MB&RR line.
 It was electrified in 1913 before reverting to steam in 1951.
 It closed to passengers in 1952 and goods in 1963 and has since been reclaimed as a walkway.